 Sweet Spicy Mango ChutneyCourse: SideCuisine: IndianDifficulty: Easy

-Mango chutney, slightly tangy, slightly sweet, and spiced to perfection.
+Mango chutney, is slightly tangy, slightly sweet, and spiced to perfection.
 Enjoy it as an accompaniment, for marinades, or even as a dip.
 Try it on toast as a snack and you will love it.

 2 tablespoons vegetable oil